alphy-17/Trendall-Project/README.md

 ## Repository Structure
 This repository contains the full implementation of the project, including text extraction, database management, frontend, and backend components.
 Below is an overview of the key directories and files:

-- **text_extraction/**: Contains scripts and tools for extracting text from scanned PDF documents.
+- **Text Extraction**: Contains scripts and tools for extracting text from scanned PDF documents.
-- **database/**: Includes database schema, models, and scripts for managing data storage.
-- **frontend/**: Contains the web application code for the user interface.
+- **trendallfe**: Contains the web application code for the user interface.
-- **backend/**: Includes the server-side code for handling API requests and processing data.
+- **backend**: Includes the server-side code for handling API requests and processing data.
-- **docs/**: Documentation related to the project, including setup instructions and technical details.

 ## Getting Started
 ### Prerequisites